Joint Composite Latent Space Bayesian Optimization: Experiments

 Figure~\ref{fig:all_tasks} lists input ($d$) and output ($m$) dimension for each problem.
 The problems we consider span a wide spectrum, encompassing synthetic problems, partial differential equations, environmental modeling, and generative AI tasks.
 The latter involve intermediate outcomes with up to half a million dimensions, a setting not usually studied in the BO literature.
-We refer the reader to Appendix~\ref{appdx:sec:exp_setup} for more detailed information about the input and output of each problem as well as the respective encoder architectures used.
+We refer the reader to Appendix~\ref{appdx:sec:exp_setup} for more details on the input and output of each problem as well as the respective encoder architectures used.

 \paragraph{Synthetic Problems} We consider two synthetic composite function optimization tasks introduced by~\citet{astudillo2019composite}.
-In particular, these are composite versions of the standard benchmark Rosenbrock and Langermann functions However, since~\citet{astudillo2019composite} use low-dimensional ($2$-$5$ dimensional inputs and outputs) variations, we modify the tasks to be high-dimensional for our purposes.
+In particular, these are composite versions of the standard Rosenbrock and Langermann functions However, since~\citet{astudillo2019composite} use low-dimensional ($2$-$5$ dimensional inputs and outputs) variations, we modify the tasks to be high-dimensional for our purposes.

-\paragraph{Environmental Modeling Problem} Introduced by~\citet{bliznyuk2008bayesian}, the environmental modeling problem depicts pollutant concentration in an infinite one-dimensional channel after two spill incidents.
+\paragraph{Environmental Modeling} Introduced by~\citet{bliznyuk2008bayesian}, this environmental modeling problem depicts pollutant concentration in an infinite one-dimensional channel after two spill incidents.
 It calculates concentration using factors like pollutant mass, diffusion rate, spill location, and timing, assuming diffusion as the sole spread method.
-We adapted the original problem to make it higher dimensional.
+We adapted the original problem to make it higher-dimensional.

-\paragraph{PDE Optimization Task} We consider the Brusselator partial differential equations (PDE) task introduced in~\citet[Sec.
+\paragraph{PDE Optimization Task} We consider the Brusselator partial differential equation (PDE) task introduced in~\citet[Sec.
 4.4]{highdimoutputs}.
 For this task, we seek to minimize the weighted variance of the PDE output on a $64 \times 64$ grid.

 \paragraph{Rover Trajectory Planning} We consider the rover trajectory planning task introduced by~\citet{rover}.
-We optimize over a set of $20$ B-Spline points which determine the a trajectory of the rover.
+We optimize over a set of $20$ B-Spline points which determine the trajectory of the rover.
 We seek to minimize a cost function defined over the resultant trajectory which evaluates how effectively the rover was able to move from the start point to the goal point while avoiding a set of obstacles.

 \paragraph{Black-Box Adversarial Attack on LLMs} We apply JoCo to optimize adversarial prompts that cause an open-source large language model (LLM) to generate uncivil text.
 Following~\citet{maus2023black}, we optimize prompts of four tokens by searching over the word-embedding space and taking the nearest-neighbor word embedding to form each prompt tested.